So what makes a waterfall a waterfall?

 Here’s our criteria.

-If you look at a cascade or watercourse head on or at a nearly direct angle, and you still think it looks like a waterfall from this perspective, then we'll say it counts.
+If you look at a cascade or watercourse head on or at a nearly direct angle, and you still think it looks like a waterfall from this perspective, then we’ll say it counts as a waterfall.

 But what about some of the more marginal cases?

-For example, should Example 4 (Waterwheel Falls) count?
+For example, should Example 5 Waterwheel Falls count?

 For the case of Waterwheel Falls, we counted it as a waterfall because it does drop more or less at around 40-60 degrees or so.
 This is just an estimate as we had no way of referencing the angle of the watercourse to 0 degrees.
 This waterfall was also helped in that it had the unusual property that you cared how high the water was “wheeling” (being thrown up in the air) instead of how far it dropped!

-HOW LONG MUST A WATERFALL LAST TO COUNT AS A WATERFALL?
+HOW LONG MUST A WATERFALL LAST TO COUNT AS LEGITIMATE?

 Assuming that the waterfall meets our aesthetic criteria for height and slope, this is an interesting question because some of the most spectacular waterfalls in the world (e.g. Yosemite Falls, Jim Jim Falls, etc.) do not flow year round.

 On the flip side, you have waterfalls that may seem legitimate, but they only last a few days or at most a few weeks.
-Example 6 (Temple of Sinawava Waterfall) is such an example.
-If we didn't tell you it lasted only a day or two, would you have counted it as a waterfall?
+Example 6 above (Temple of Sinawava Waterfall) only lasts about a day or two after some significant rain.
+And if we didn’t tell you about it lasting for such a short period of time, would you have counted it as a waterfall?

 Then, you have those that may only last a few days, but it rains so frequently there that you stand a reasonably good chance of seeing the waterfall flow.
-Example 8 (Palisade Falls) in the Milford Sound of New Zealand is such an example, which is why it seems to have gotten and retained its name whereas other temporary waterfalls remain nameless.
+In this vain, Example 8 (Palisade Falls in the Milford Sound of New Zealand is such an example, which is why it seems to have gotten and retained its name whereas other temporary waterfalls would remain nameless.

 Well, I think it’s not enough to only talk about a waterfalls’ longevity.
 We’ll have to go over a couple of concepts before returning to this question…